 Try it on the tire again to see if it fits right.
 If it is nice and tight, you can now tighten the cord/garter.

-Attach the bottom plywood – like you did with the table.
+Attach the bottom plywood of your ottoman – as you did with the table.
 It would be nice to have wheels with them also.

-Lastly put the cushion in place and you are done!
+Lastly, put the cushion in place and you are done with your ottoman!